Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 whiskey nala dhabas

-The road now goes through a stunning valley, mostly flat for 20something km, with those fairy pinnacles reminding of Cappadocia, BRO even entertains us with the usual signs and two great bridges, Brandy Bridge and Whiskey Bridge… and then arrives the Gata Loops.
-The Gata Loops are one of the most dreaded sections of our journey, 21 never-ending steep switchbacks, where all the trucks seem to decide to meet at once, at the peak of noon.
+The road now goes through a stunning valley, mostly flat for 20-something km, with those fairy pinnacles reminding us of Cappadocia, BRO even entertains us with the usual signs and two great bridges, Brandy Bridge and Whiskey Bridge… and then comes the Gata Loops.
+The Gata Loops are one of the most dreaded sections of our journey: 21 never-ending steep switchbacks where all the trucks seem to meet at once at noon.

 We sleep in a former BRO container that has never been cleaned since it existed… Probably the dirtiest “accommodation” in our 9-year-long touring career.